 In order to be registered as a 503B outsourcing facility by the U.S. Food and Drug Administration (FDA), compounding pharmacies must meet stringent rules and regulations to ensure the consistent quality and integrity of their compounding from batch to batch.
 Referred to as current good manufacturing practices (cGMPs), these rules and regulations are the same as those followed by the traditional pharmaceutical manufacturing industry.

-To facilitate compliance with these strict practices and processes—which Stokes Pharmacy has voluntarily done for decades, before 503B regulations were promulgated—Stokes Healthcare built a state-of-the-art manufacturing facility in Mount Laurel, New Jersey, where our compounded medications are produced.
+To facilitate compliance with these strict practices and processes—which Stokes Pharmacy has voluntarily done for decades, before 503B regulations were promulgated—Stokes Healthcare built a state-of-the-art manufacturing facility in Mount Laurel, New Jersey, where our traditionally compounded products are manufactured: Epicur Pharma.